RS-Cohen/crud-clubs/readme.md

 - Actions available are:

  * CREATE a team.
 Adding a logo plus some info about the team to add.
- * UPDATE the settings of a created team including logo.
+ * UPDATE settings of a created team including logo.
  * DELETE a team.

 # How to install the repository